Malt: Malting

-The sprouted grain is then further dried and smoked by spreading it on a perforated wooden floor.
-Smoke coming from an oasting fireplace (via smoke channels) is then used to heat the wooden floor and the sprouted grains.
-The temperature is usually around 55 C.
+The sprouted grain is further dried and smoked by spreading it on a perforated wooden floor.
+Smoke from an oasting fireplace (via smoke channels) is then used to heat the floor and sprouted grains, with the temperature usually around 55 C.

-A "maltings" is typically a long, single-storey building with a floor that slopes slightly from one end of the building to the other.
-Floor maltings began to be phased out in the 1940s in favor of "pneumatic plants", where large industrial fans are used to blow air through the germinating grain beds and to pass hot air through the malt being kilned.
-Like floor maltings, these pneumatic plants use batch processes, but of considerably greater size, typically 100-ton batches compared with 20-ton batches floor maltings.
+A maltings is typically a long, single-storey structure with a floor that slopes slightly from one end of the building to the other.
+Floor maltings began to be phased out in the 1940s in favor of pneumatic plants, in which large industrial fans are used to blow air through the germinating grain beds and to pass hot air through the malt when being kilned.
+Like floor maltings, these pneumatic plants use batch processes but of considerably greater size, typically 100-ton batches compared with 20-ton batches in floor maltings.

-As of 2014, the largest malting operation in the world was Malteurop, which operates in 14 countries.
+As of 2014 the largest malting operation in the world was Malteurop, which operates in 14 countries.

 Production

 Barley is the most commonly malted grain, in part because of its high content of enzymes, though wheat, rye, oats, rice, and corn are also used.
 Also very important is the retention of the grain's husk, even after threshing, unlike the bare seeds of threshed wheat or rye.
 This protects the growing acrospire (developing plant embryo) from damage during malting, which can easily lead to mold growth; it also allows the mash of converted grain to create a filter bed during lautering.